What does a forensic musicologist do?

 The idea that we might satisfy the copying requirement and then separately whether the copied material constitutes “unlawful appropriation” is fraught in nearly all practical applications of forensic musicologist analysis because a musicology-reliant test A would not be satisfied without the similarities being substantial enough to pass test B. To finally put it succinctly, “probative of copying” includes substantiality, which requires originality.”

 What does a forensic musicologist actually do?
+Actual considerations:

-As we said originally in the short version, musicologists seek to answer these questions:
+Once again, forensic musicologists seek to answer these questions:

 Given two works, “Song A” and a more recent “Song B,” is there similarity that is likely to have resulted from copying and not merely by coincidence or “independent creation?”
 And are the shared elements sufficient, and unique or original to Song A, such that the appropriation is unlawful?